liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 end
 ```

-This is relatively simple, mechanical change.
+This is a relatively simple, mechanical change.
 I'm happy to see the old syntax
 gone, because it makes it difficult to connect the attribute with the method
 that is responsible for its conditional inclusion.
 When your serializer class
 doesn't fit in a single screen this makes it really easy to overlook.